 National Weather Services

 MetService is New Zealand’s designated National Meteorological Service with the World Meteorological Organisation.
-Under contracts with the Crown, MetService is the authorised provider of warnings and other public safety weather services to the people of New Zealand, as well as certified weather information to the aviation industry and all airlines flying into and within New Zealand.
+Under contracts with the Crown, MetService is the only authorised provider of Severe Weather Warnings and other public safety weather services to the people of New Zealand, as well as certified weather information to the aviation industry and all airlines flying into and within New Zealand.

 Protecting the Public